What is Echo360?

 Echo360 is a simple presentation capture tool that enables you to create video presentations for your students.
 You will find Echo360 recording equipment installed in over 70 teaching spaces across campus.

-- In larger lecture theatres, you will find a simple desktop link that allows you to manually control a capture appliance, enabling you to record your lectures.
+- In larger lecture theatres, you will find a simple desktop link that allows you to manually control a capture appliance, enabling you to record your classroom.
+Here is a list of teaching spaces equipped with echo360 recording facilities.

 - In smaller lecture theatres, you will find a simple Echo360 software application called Personal Capture.
 Personal Capture allows you to manually record audio, screen capture, and a webcam, then publish your recordings for student viewing.